JasonLocklin/Dissertation/VWM/Methods.md

 could appear in one of 16 different locations in the vertical column.
 Following target presentation there was a delay of 1000ms, followed by the appearance of the vertical colour bar and probe stimuli.
-The probes occupied the same locations occupied by the targets but were unfilled (i.e., probes did not contain any colour information; Figure [fig:CH1-task]).
-One of the probes was highlighted by by a bolded outline, and participants were asked to indicate, by external mouse input, the colour of the target indicated by the bolded probe location (Figure [fig:Ch1-task).
+The probes occupied the *same locations* occupied by the targets but were unfilled (i.e., probes did not contain any colour information; Figure [fig:CH1-task]).
+One of the probes was highlighted by a bolded outline, and participants were asked to indicate, by external mouse input, the colour of the target indicated by the bolded probe location (Figure [fig:Ch1-task).
-Unlimited time was given, and the participant could make changes to their response an unlimited number of times until satisfied they had accurately indicated the target colour.
+Unlimited time was given, and the participant could make changes to their response an unlimited number of times until they were satisfied they had accurately indicated the target colour.
 Note that in the single target condition, there would only be one outline, and the task was essentially to remember the colour of the target.
 In the two and three target conditions, only one of the two or three probes was highlighted, and the participant would be required to recall the colour of the target that had been presented at that particular location (Figure [fig:Ch1-task]).

 TODO: Figure [fig:Ch1-task] goes about here.
 Figure depicts both VWM and COVAT tasks diagrammatically.
 Task makes clear that there